grosshaus-dev/alone/do.md

     - [x] Gain XP when unlocking a spawn point.
     - [x] Gain XP when unlocking a region.
 - [ ] Trait points and trait point unlocks.
-- [ ] Spyglass.
+- [x] Spyglass.
 - [ ] Easter egg that unlocks the "Long Walk to Freedom" perk on Robben Island.
-- [ ] Broken bottle that can be used a magnifying glass.
+- [ ] Broken bottle that can be used to start a fire.
-- [x] Broken bottle when unlocking spawn point.
+- [x] Break bottle when unlocking spawn point.
+- [ ] Can carry snail in hand.
+    - [ ] Snail should close when in hand, open when placed again.
+    - [ ] Shell and cap is kept when eaten.

 ### Change